sonic-net/sonic-mgmt/sdn_tests/tests/Watchport_Blackbox_Test _Plan.md

     <tr>
       <td><strong>Expected Results</strong></td>
       <td><ul>
-<li>Verify that the member of the down port is excluded from the APG (via traffic tests) but the read request from P4RT reflects the original set of Action Profile members.</li>
+<li>Verify that the member of the down port is excluded from the APG (via traffic tests) but the read request from P4RT (as in APP_DB) reflects the original set of Action Profile members.</li>
 </ul>
 <ul>
 <li>Send different packets as in the earlier step and verify traffic is distributed only to the members whose watch port link is up.</li>